Contributory copyright infringement: My Space Inc. vs Super Cassettes Industries Ltd.

-Liability under Section 51(a)(ii) can be avoided by the defendant if he or she is able to show that he or she did not have any knowledge of the infringing act or that he or she did not have any reason to believe that the communication would amount to an infringement.
+Liability under Section 51(a)(ii) can be avoided by the defendant if they are able to show that they did not have any knowledge of the infringing act or that they did not have any reason to believe that the communication would amount to an infringement.
 Super Cassettes had argued that 'place' under Section 51(a)(ii) includes a virtual space similar to the one provided by MySpace.
 It was argued that MySpace had knowledge of the infringement based on the fact that it had incorporated safeguard tools to weed out infringing material and that it invited users to upload and share content.
 Therefore, it was argued that there was implied knowledge.
 The Court held that to qualify as knowledge there should be awareness in the form of "actual knowledge" as opposed to just general awareness.
 Without specific knowledge of infringements, the intermediary could not be said to have reason to believe that it was carrying infringing material.
 Therefore, there was a duty on the plaintiff to first identify specific infringing material before knowledge could be imputed to the defendant.